viewflex/ligero/README.md

 #### Publishing the Package Files

 The package service provider configures `artisan` to publish specific file groups with tags.
-There are several option available.
+There are several options available.

 ##### Routes